Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 iv.
 How can an immersive online collaborative modeling approach support the adoption of water banking including delivering water to GSL?

-Till May 2025, 29 farmers, ranchers, practitioners, and experts participated in the acitivity.
+Till May 2025, 29 farmers, ranchers, practitioners, and experts participated in 9 sessions.
+Each collaborator participated in only one session.

 Contents of this resource:

-1) CacheValleyWaterBank.xlsx - Model file in Excel.
-Download, move into Google Drive, invite people to join, and follow the remaining instructions on the README file.
+1) CacheValleyWaterBank.xlsx – Final version of the model file in Excel.
+Download, move into Google Drive, invite people to join, and follow the remaining instructions on the first worksheet named “Directions.”

-2) ImmersiveModelingWaterBankingGSL.docx – A 2 page summary of study containing background, key results and innovative
+2) ImmersiveModelingWaterBankingGSL.pdf – A 2 page summary of study containing background, key results, and new strategies to get more water to Great Salt Lake.

-3) readme.md- A markdown document which contains background on the model, and instructions on how to guide an immersive modeling activity.
+3) Radme.md- A markdown document which contains background on the model, and instructions on how to guide an immersive modeling activity.

 Folders

-5) FiguresCode – Folder containing the subfolders to replicate the results in the study and a docx file with instructions to replicate the figures in the study.
+6) FiguresCode – Folder containing the subfolders to replicate the figures and results in the study.
+The file Instructions_to_replicate_results.docx provides instructions to replicate the figures in the study.

-6) IRB - documents required to share with potential collaborators that are required by Utah State University's Institutional Review Board (IRB).
+7) IRB - documents required to share with potential collaborators that were required by Utah State University's Institutional Review Board (IRB).

 Coverage